Application & AdmissionPage address: http://ahn.mnsu.edu/nursing/undergraduate/basic/admissions.html

 Unofficial study guides and reference materials may be available online, or at bookstores as well.

-Basic Nursing Program applicants must participate in an on-campus group interview for admission consideration.
+Pre-Licensure Program applicants must participate in an on-campus group interview for admission consideration.
 Each group interview may hold up to 5 students and will be conducted by two nursing faculty members.

 After the application deadline, student applicants will be contacted via email with interview information including available dates, times and sign up.
 Interviews will take place in October and February during the respective application periods.
 Sample interview questions will be provided after interview date and time is confirmed.